-The book and video collections number 27,000 items, and the current periodical collection includes more than 500 titles.
-Books, videos and periodicals may all be searched on electronic databases.
-Library resources are also available at the college's web site www.hawkeye.cc.ia.us.
+The book, e-book and video collections number over 49,000 items, and the current periodical collection includes 480 titles.
+The library provides access to 28 online subscription research databases with thousands of full-text periodicals.

+Library resources are available at the college's web site: www.hawkeyecollege.edu/library/index.aspx

+HOURS:

-HOURS: 7:00 a.m. - 8:00 p.m.
+7:00 a.m. - 8:00 p.m.
 Monday-Thursday 7:00 a.m. - 4:30 p.m.
-Friday
+Friday Noon - 8:00 p.m.
+Sunday

-ID: Your Hawkeye ID will be bar-coded to serve as a checkout card.
-You must have it with you to check out library material.
+ID: Your Hawkeye student ID is your library card.
+You must have it with you to check out library materials.